skylarkdrones/pyqtlet/README.md

 # pyqtlet

+---

+### NOTE:
+This repository is no longer in active development.
+To follow a fork that is being updated, please follow https://github.com/JaWeilBaum/pyqtlet2.

+---

 pyqtlet is a wrapper for Leaflet maps in PyQt5.
 In construction and design, it mimics the [official leaflet api](http://leafletjs.com/reference-1.3.0.html) as much as possible.

 pyqtlet is currently in v0.3.0.
 To get started, visit the [Getting Started page](http://pyqtlet.readthedocs.io/en/latest/getting-started.html)